GoogleCloudPlatform/cpp-samples/bigquery/write/README.md

 # Using BigQuery Storage Write

 This example shows how to upload some data to BigQuery using the BigQuery Storage API.
-For simplicity, the example uses a hard-coded table table and schema, it also uses the default "write stream", and always uploads the same data.
+For simplicity, the example uses a hard-coded dataset, table, and schema.
+It uses the default "write stream" and always uploads the same data.

 If you are not familiar with the BigQuery Storage Write API, we recommend you first read the [API overview] before starting this guide.